GaelL42/boss_voicer/README.md

 My lord...
 I'm... sorry...
 I'll get you... next... time...

-# Barrows Brothers Overhead dialogue :
+# Barrows Brothers dialogue :
 You dare disturb my rest!
 You dare steal from us!

-# Verzik Vitur & Vyre Orators Overhead & Chatbox dialogue :
+# Verzik Vitur dialogue :
-Welcome, one and all, to the Theatre of Blood.
-Verzik Vitur cordially invites you to the Theatre.
-Glory awaits those who enter the Theatre!
-Prove your worth in the Theatre!
-Only the Theatre can free you!
-You must stay and fight!
-Now that was quite the show!
-I haven't been that entertained in a long time.
-Of course, you know I can't let you leave here alive.
-Time for your final performance...
 Oh I'm going to enjoy this...
 You think you can defeat me?
 There's nothing under there for you!